-Emory Law students will generally apply for concentration during the spring semester of their first year or their second year.
+Emory Law students will generally apply for the concentration during the spring semester of their first year or their second year.
 In addition, the advisors may consider awarding the concentration to other students that have met the requirements on a case-by-case basis.
 The competitive process includes submitting a statement of interest, a resume, academic records, and any other relevant experience.
 The faculty advisors review the applications using a rigorous selection process.
 Selection to the program will be based on demonstrated interest, experience, and proficiency in the area of health law.
 Up to 18 students from each class will be selected to participate.
-Students who successfully complete the concentration requirements will have "Health Law Concentration" listed on their transcript.